 Problematic perennial weeds that cannot be managed effectively with other methods may require spot pulling or treatment with herbicide for sufficient control.
 Examples include reed canary grass, non-native cattails, purple loosestrife, undesirable woody vegetation, Canada thistle, and Kentucky bluegrass.
 Hand pulling for species such as cattails, woody vegetation and purple loosestrife is most effective when plants are small and do not have extensive root systems.
 In some cases, herbicide treatment is not conducted during the first or second year of establishment to avoid impact to seedlings, but it may be important to control some weeds before they have a chance to spread.
 A common practice for Canada thistle control involves clipping seedheads while they are in the bud stage (usually early June) and conducting herbicide application with a broad-leaf specific herbicide in the fall (mid to late October).
 This timing limits the application of herbicide while pollinators are active.
-When using a broadspectrum herbicide, it is important that an aquatic safe form of herbicide and surfactants be used near open water.
+When using a broad-spectrum herbicide, it is important that an aquatic safe form of herbicide and surfactants be used near open water.
 When using herbicides, labels must be followed, certified applicators must conduct the treatment and Personal Protective Equipment (PPE) must be used according to label instructions.
 Minimize herbicide first year/spot spray year 2.
 Unless significant problem weeds show up.

 What to Expect in Year 1: During year one of growth many native grasses, sedges, rushes and flowers will remain about one to three inches tall.
 Agricultural weeds such a ragweed, barnyard grass and foxtail barley may be common but not necessarily a cause for alarm.
+Mowing/trimming may be helpful to keep weeds managed so the native plant seedlings receive sufficient water and sunlight.
 The planting may have a somewhat weedy appearance this first year.